nervesscat/nervesscat/README.md

 ![nervesscat's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=nervesscat&theme=shades-of-purple&show_icons=true&hide_border=false&layout=compact)

-🤖 I'm also an AI enthusiast and currently working on a personal project called an AI-Assisted Journal.
-The project is available for web and in the near future, to mobile.
-The goal of the project is to provide an AI-powered platform to help users keep track of their daily tasks, thoughts, and emotions.
-The platform uses machine learning algorithms to provide personalized insights and recommendations to users, also I have extensive experience creating chatbots for Discord servers.
-I've created many chatbots that automate various tasks, including moderation, music playing, and more.

 ## What I'm currently working on

 🌟 Apart from the AI-Assisted Journal, I'm also working on my personal portfolio website to showcase my skills and projects.
-I'm also contributing to open-source projects on GitHub to improve my skills and knowledge.
+I'm also contributing creating open-source projects on GitHub to improve my skills and knowledge.

 ## What I'm currently learning